aahashemi/YouTubeAutomation-Reddit/README.md

 # YouTubeAutomation-Reddit 🎥
-This project fully automatically uploads generated videos off of Reddit posts into your Youtube channel
+Using this project, videos generated from Reddit posts will be automatically uploaded to your YouTube channel

 ## Sample Video
 https://user-images.githubusercontent.com/69358811/213927870-48c6f2af-f320-4a62-be51-411f6915a283.mp4